Implement row-level security in an on-premises Analysis Services tabular model

 Once the gateway is correctly configured, you need to create a data source connection for your Analysis Services tabular instance.
 For more information, see Manage your data source - Analysis Services.

-With the previous step complete, the gateway is configured and ready to interact with your on-premises Analysis Services data source.
+With this procedure complete, the gateway is configured and ready to interact with your on-premises Analysis Services data source.

 Task 4: Create report based on analysis services tabular model using Power BI desktop